 - The colleges follow continuous learning and continuous evaluation method

 - One of the few colleges in India that promote student-centric learning and the use of rubrics.
 Rubric are an excellent tool to measure the learning and understand of students

 - It boasts of 45000+ alumni network which provides infinite opportunities to grow and strengthen your professional network

 - There is a focus on overall development of the students by encouraging them to involve in various extra-curricular activities as well.

 How was the IBSAT 2020 exam and result?

-The IBSAT 2020 exam will be conducted on 26th and 27th December 2020.
+The IBSAT 2020 exam was conducted on 26th and 27th December 2020.
 The exam pattern and questions were as expected.
 They were quick to crack and easy to solve.
-The IBSAT 2020 exam result will be announced in January 2020.
-The IBSAT 2020 cutoff is expected to remain on similar lines as the previous years.
+The IBSAT 2020 exam result has been announced in January 2021.
+The IBSAT 2021 cutoff is expected to remain on similar lines as the previous years.